 The approval of this active substance has been withdrawn at European Union level.
 The active substance is not allowed anymore.
 The grace period, specified on national level, might be in the future.
-For this reason, active substances which lost recently their approval will remain on list I for 2 years after the grace period in order to cover their use during a temporary authorization.
+For this reason, active substances which lost recently their approval will remain on list I for 2 years after the grace period in order to cover their use during a temporary authorisation.
 Exemption: In citrus cultivation, these active substances are allowed.
 A malus point per application is calculated.

+Exemption: In citrus cultivation, these active substances are allowed.
+A maius point per application is calculated.